-Beginning with the November 2006 General Election, Los Angeles County voters will be using the InkaVote Plus voting system at all voting precincts on election day.
+Los Angeles County voters will be using the InkaVote Plus voting system at all voting precincts on election day.
 InkaVote Plus enhances the existing InkaVote optical scan system to comply with new federal Help America Vote Act (HAVA) requirements.
 The enhanced system allows disabled voters, including those who are blind and visually impaired, to cast a ballot privately and independently using an audio headset.
-Additionally, the InkaVote Plus system will provide all voters with the opportunity to have their ballots reviewed for errors prior to casting their votes.
+Additionally, the InkaVote Plus system provides all voters with the opportunity to have their ballots reviewed for errors prior to casting their votes.